Everything You Need To Know

 Compare With Plan F

 The key difference between Plan G and Plan F is the Medicare Part B deductible coverage.
 Plan F offers this coverage, while Plan G does not.
-Note that with upcoming law changes coming into effect, this difference may be nullified for new beneficiaries.
+Note that with the new law effective 1/1/2020, this difference is nullified for new beneficiaries.

 The Part B Deductible

-Most importantly, Plan G covers all Medicare Part A expenses, which include all hospital expenses and the hospital deductible, which can otherwise be $1300 or thousands of dollars more.
+Most importantly, Plan G covers all Medicare Part A expenses, which include all hospital expenses and the hospital deductible, which can otherwise be $1484 (as of 2021) or thousands of dollars more.

 Impacts Of New Law

 A law passed in 2015 states that after January 1, 2020, no Medigap policies covering the Medicare Part B deductible (i.e., Medigap plans F and C) may be sold or issued to any eligible Medicare beneficiary.
 That means people who turn 65 on December 31, 2019 will be the last group eligible to enroll in Medigap Plans F and C. However, everyone eligible and enrolled in Medicare PRIOR to 1/1/2020 will still have the right to switch from Plan F or Plan C with one carrier to another OR purchase a new Plan F or C for the first time.

 While Medigap Plan F may be the most-selected supplement plan, Medigap plan G is becoming an increasingly popular plan due to its similar spectrum of comprehensive coverage and less expensive premiums.
 With the changes to Plan F, you may consider Plan G as a viable alternative.